 When USMCA was signed in November 2018, they set the ambitious goal of implementation for July 1, 2020.
-At the time it still required to be passed as law in all three countries, but in late 2019 it was approved by Congress and signed by the President in January 2020.
-The last, Canada, approved it in March.
+At the time, it still required to be passed as law in all three countries.
+But in late 2019, it was approved by Congress and signed by the President in January of 2020.
+Canada approved it in March.

-Recently Robert Lighthizer, the US Trade Representative, said that despite the pandemic all plans were to move ahead with the implementation.
-Revamping trade deals has been a central point for the Trump administration, with USMCA being a big priority.
+Recently, US Trade Representative Robert Lighthizer said that, despite the pandemic, all plans were to move ahead with the implementation.
+Revamping trade deals has been a central point for the Trump administration, with USMCA being a top priority.

 The plans to implement moving ahead are most clearly illustrated by implementation instructions sent out to importers and brokers from Customs detailing steps on how to operate under USMCA.
 These include some basics on new and modified requirements and how to go about claiming preferential treatment for goods that fall under USMCA.

-That this aggressive deadline is coming fast and on-time means that anyone looking to work within this zone needs to have a broker that understands the details of how this will affect future supply chains, and how to best take advantage of the new laws.
-JM Rodgers can help with every aspect of this- from imports to exports, through Customs compliance and eventually duty refunds, we have you covered.
-To discuss how we can help you get ready, If you’d like to discuss how to remain in compliance and discuss your options for Customs compliance, exclusions, or duty drawback, please contact www.jmrodgers.com
+That this aggressive deadline is coming fast and on time means that anyone looking to work within this zone needs to have a broker that understands the details of how this will affect future supply chains, and how to best take advantage of the new laws.
+JM Rodgers can help with every aspect of this: from imports to exports, through customs compliance, and eventually duty refunds, we have you covered.
+If you’d like to discuss how to remain in compliance and discuss your options for customs compliance, exclusions, or duty drawback, please contact www.jmrodgers.com.

 James Rodgers, CEO